How a missed tackle turned Marcus Williams into football’s Bill Buckner

 Like Buckner's error, Williams' was exponentially compounded by the score, the timing and the occasion.
 Even worse, it looked absurd.

-Williams was the last man back on the final play of the game.
+Williams was the last man back on what would have been the final play of the game.
 All he had to do was tackle a receiver.
 How he got him down, how many yards he'd gained – none of that mattered.
 All he had to do was bring him to ground.

 As Minnesota's Stefon Diggs rose to receive the ball, Williams was on a high-speed collision course from behind.
 At the last minute, Williams ducked out of the tackle, leaving Diggs untouched.
 The Vikings receiver fell to ground, recovered his footing and jogged in unmolested for the winning score.